 A CONTEMPORARY APPROACH TO PARQUET FLOORING

 Jumping on the trend for mixing period styles and embracing the eclectic, parquet flooring can make an exciting addition to modern rooms.
-These are our favorite ways of using parquet in a modern home:
+These are our favourite ways of using parquet in a modern home:

 - Pair a bright and minimal interior theme with traditional golden oak parquet in a classic herringbone pattern.
 The style can bring a rustic twist to pared-back rooms and create a feeling of warmth.

 - Choose parquet flooring in a whitewashed shade to capture a light and airy Scandinavian style.
-The mix of a modern color and traditional floor is very on trend.
+The mix of a modern colour and traditional floor is very on trend.
 Lay the parquet in a brick pattern to make it look even more up-to-date.

 MORE WAYS TO STYLE WITH PARQUET

 Here are a few more tips on introducing parquet into your space…